filecoin-project/filecoin-plus-client-onboarding/README.md

 </p>

 ## Introduction
 Filecoin Plus aims to maximize the amount of useful storage on Filecoin by adding a layer of social trust to the Network.
-[Clients](#client) can apply to [Notaries](#notary) to receive [DataCap](#datacap), which can be used to incentivize Miners to take storage deals.
-Miners who take deals that are compensated with DataCap receive a 10x to their quality adjusted power - increasing their probability of winning block rewards.
-Filecoin Plus puts power in the hands of Clients and incentivizes Miners to support real use case on the Network.
+[Clients](#client) can apply to [Notaries](#notary) to receive [DataCap](#datacap), which can be used to incentivize Storage Providers (SPs) to take storage deals.
+SPs who take deals that are compensated with DataCap receive a 10x to their quality adjusted power - increasing their probability of winning block rewards.
+Filecoin Plus puts power in the hands of Clients and incentivizes SPs to support real use case on the Network.

 ## Using DataCap
 ### How to Get DataCap